BabsBerlin/nd_capstone/README.md

 ### The Project Files

-- `CapstoneProject.ipynb` contains all code data exploration and preparation for the etl and data_checks pipelines.
+- `USimmigration_etl.ipynb` contains all code for data exploration and preparation for the etl and data_checks pipelines.
+- `USimmigration_analysis.ipynb` contains some sample queries for possible data analysis.
 - `etl.py` contains pipeline code to extract the data files, process them via Spark and pandas, and write them back to a data storage using the parquet format